kubernetes/website/docs/concepts/services-networking/service.md

 Selector`](/docs/concepts/overview/working-with-objects/labels/#label-selectors) (see below for why you might want a `Service` without a selector).

-As an example, consider an image-processing backend which is running with 3 replicas.
-Those replicas are fungible - frontends do not care which backend they use.
-While the actual `Pods` that compose the backend set may change, the frontend clients should not need to be aware of that or keep track of the list of backends themselves.
+As an example, consider an image-processing producer which is running with 3 replicas.
+Those replicas are fungible - consumers do not care which producer they use.
+While the actual `Pods` that compose the producer set may change, the consumer clients should not need to be aware of that or keep track of the list of producers themselves.
 The `Service` abstraction enables this decoupling.

 For Kubernetes-native applications, Kubernetes offers a simple `Endpoints` API that is updated whenever the set of `Pods` in a `Service` changes.
-For non-native applications, Kubernetes offers a virtual-IP-based bridge to Services which redirects to the backend `Pods`.
+For non-native applications, Kubernetes offers a virtual-IP-based bridge to Services which redirects to the producer `Pods`.

 * TOC
 {:toc}